inkymaze/FlashMe/README.md

 ## Tested On

-The application was tested on iPhone 6s
+The application was tested on iPhone 6s and iOS emulator.